 No matter what kind of beekeeper you are, protecting your head is important.
 Even the most peaceful of colonies can have bad days, and a sting near sensitive places like your eyes or lips are particularly painful.
 You can buy hats and veils separately or as one piece in many different materials and designs, so look around for an option that’s best for you and your bees.

-Some beekeepers opt for a full suit or coveralls to protect themselves.
+Some beekeepers opt for a full suit to protect themselves.
 Once again, these come in many different materials and styles.
 If you live in warmer climates, you might want to look into the special ventilated fabric.
-Coveralls are especially great for beginners who are nervous or not used to being around their bees.
+Suits are especially great for beginners who are nervous or not used to being around their bees.
 Bees can sense tension, so a nervous beekeeper might agitate the hive.
-If a suit makes you more comfortable around your bees, it’s definitely worth it.
+If a suit makes you more comfortable around your bees, it’s definitely worth it!

 Gloves are quite possibly the most controversial answer when it comes to what protective beekeeping clothing you need.
 Bee stings on the hand are no fun, but neither is a lack of mobility.
 Even more lightweight and agile gloves can impair your coordination.
 Bare hands are the safest way to handle your frames without accidentally hurting your bees.
 However, protective gloves can make a nervous beekeeper more confident, and they’re always good to have on hand in the case of an agitated or aggressive hive.

 As a rule of thumb, it’s a good idea to have all the protective gear you need on hand, even if you don’t use it regularly.
-No matter your style of beekeeping, Kelley Beekeeping has the right bee equipment for sale to help you find what works for you and your hives.
+No matter your style of beekeeping, Mann Lake has the right bee equipment for sale to help you find what works for you and your hives!